ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 To uninstall just delete the file from the "patches" folder.

-To disable go to the wrench menu>More Tools>Patch Management>After Setup, and uncheck the patch you want disabled.
+To disable open the wrench menu>More Tools>Patch Management>After Setup, and uncheck the patch you want disabled.
 Restart koreader.
 Disabling can also be done in explorer by adding .disabled extension to the file, resulting in ".lua.disabled"